Jean-Michel Jarre's New Album OXYMORE Leverages L-ISA Studio Pioneering Immersive Technology by L-Acoustics

 L-Acoustics technologies can be heard in places like the Hollywood Bowl, Dickies Arena, Allianz Arena, home of Bayern Munich, or the Philharmonie de Paris, as well as the world’s top-grossing festivals, and on tour with world-class artists such as Mark Knopfler, Aerosmith, and P!NK.

-L-ISA_Studio_v3.docx 47 KB
+L-ISA_Studio_v3.docx

 About L-Acoustics